Summary Guide forClaims Adjusters, Examiners, and Investigators in California

 Working environments of Claims Adjusters, Examiners, and Investigators vary greatly.
 Claims Adjusters and Investigators may work irregular work schedules, over 40 hours a week, where evening and weekend work is common; however, Examiners typically work a standard five day, 40-hour week.

 The job of Claims Adjuster, Examiner, and Investigator will appeal to those who enjoy activities that involve starting up and carrying out projects, especially business ventures.
 Individuals considering this occupation should also like working with people and performing duties that are organized, clearly defined, and require accuracy and attention to detail.

 What Wages and Benefits Can I Expect?

-The median wage in 2015 for Claims Adjusters, Examiners, and Investigators in California was $67,642 annually, or $32.52 hourly.
+The median wage in 2016 for Claims Adjusters, Examiners, and Investigators in California is $70,550 annually, or $33.91 hourly.
 The median is the point at which half of the workers earn more and half earn less.